mpcarl-ibm/crs-docs/_api/reference.md

  The 'queen' bee is developed from larvae selected by worker bees and fed a substance referred to as 'royal jelly' to accelerate sexual maturity.
-After a short while the 'queen' is the mother of nearly every bee in the hive, and the colony will fight fiercly to protect her.
+After a short while the 'queen' is the mother of nearly every bee in the hive, and the colony will fight fiercely to protect her.

 {% endhighlight %}